Aug 15

 3. Look for common themes

-Perhaps this process has revealed that you really love nature, or camping, or architecture, or animals, or playing board games, or seafood, or cars or... you get the picture.
-The point is that your personal history is peppered with clues to the things that light you up.
-Uncover these clues and again, write them down.
+Perhaps this process has revealed that you really love nature, or camping, or architecture, or animals, or playing board games, or eating seafood, or cars or... you get the picture.
+Some of this stuff you may already know, but perhaps something new has been revealed also.

 Created with